rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/faq/README.md

 Or you (admin) might not have checked the filter from the staff's his/her profile.

 Read more about adult content settings in [#7.5](http://docs.rtcamp.com/rtbiz/helpdesk/admin/mailbox/advanced_settings.html#3-adult-content-filter).

+#### Q. How do attributes work?

+Attributes adds dynamic [taxonomy](https://codex.wordpress.org/Taxonomies) to the ticket post type.

+For example: You can create an attribute named Ticket priority.
+You can add terms as High, Medium and Low.

+A New column(Ticket priority) will be added in ticket listing page in the backend and you can filter your tickets using ticket priority and assign ticket priority from ticket's backend.

 ##Setup Wizard